Network Realization Functions for Optimal Distributed Control: Distributed Control via NRF Implementation

-\begin{rem} Yet another useful feature of the NRF framework is the fact that Theorem \ref{thm:implem} still holds when implementing stabilizable and detectable realizations of block-rows of $ $, instead of single rows.
-Note that implementing minimal realizations for such block-rows can reduce the overall number of sub-controller states at any location where more than a single command signal has to be computed, thus further emphasizing the scalable nature of our approach. \end{rem}
+\begin{rem} Quite notably, Remark \ref{rem:implem} and Theorem \ref{thm:implem} still hold when implementing minimal and, respectively, stabilizable and detectable realizations for block-rows of $ $, instead of just single rows.
+Moreover, minimal realizations of such block-rows may also reduce the number of sub-controller states at any location where more than a single command signal is computed, emphasizing the scalability of our method. \end{rem}

+We conclude this subsection with the next consequence of Theorem \ref{thm:implem}, which certifies closed-loop stability with respect to bounded additive disturbance in dynamics of type \eqref{ss0ab}-\eqref{ss0c}.

+\begin{coro} Let the same hypotheses and notation hold as in the statement of Theorem \ref{thm:implem}.
+Let the state dynamics \eqref{ss0ab} of $\mathbf{G}$ and $ $ be affected additively by the bounded disturbances $\delta_{x_{\mathbf{G}}}$ and $\delta_{x_{\mathbf{K}}}$, respectively, and the output dynamics \eqref{ss0c} of $\mathbf{G}$ and $ $ be affected additively by the bounded disturbances $\delta_{y_{\mathbf{G}}}$ and $\delta_{y_{\mathbf{K}}}$, respectively.
+Then, all the closed-loop signals and state variables in Fig. \ref{2BlockAgain} remain bounded. \end{coro} \begin{proof} See the Appendix. \end{proof}

+\begin{rem} Similarly to the SLS framework from \cite{matni1,matni2}, we consider the bounded disturbances $\delta_{x_{\mathbf{K}}}$ and $\delta_{y_{\mathbf{K}}}$ as arising from computational errors and the imperfect implementation of the controller's NRF pair.
+Moreover, the bounded disturbances $\delta_{x_{\mathbf{G}}}$ and $\delta_{y_{\mathbf{G}}}$ can be attributed to unmapped network dynamics and sources of disturbance which are not captured in \eqref{ss0ab}-\eqref{ss0c}. \end{rem}